CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Explanation 1: Line 4 has logged a local variable.
+But line 6 does not see the local, it execute the global one.
+So they both work with different vairables.

 ## Question 2

 Take a look at the following code: